phpbb-extensions/camosslimageproxy/README.md

 1. In the `ext` directory of your phpBB board, create a new directory named `phpbb` (if it does not already exist) and navigate to it
 1. `git clone git@github.com:phpbb-extensions/camosslimageproxy.git` or alternatively use `git clone https://github.com/phpbb-extensions/camosslimageproxy.git`
 1. Navigate in the ACP to `Customise -> Manage extensions`.
-1. Look for `Camo SSL Image Proxy` under the Disabled Extensions list, and click its `Enable` link.
+1. Look for `phpBB Camo SSL Image Proxy Extension` under the Disabled Extensions list, and click its `Enable` link.

 Please note, this requires [Camo](https://github.com/atmos/camo) to have been setup previously.